-This Committee consists of the Leaders of all the local authorities within the Coast to Capital area.
-The Joint Committee has a key role in reviewing and agreeing the Strategic Economic Plan and the priorities for growth across the LEP area.
-The terms of reference of this Committee are set out in Annex D.
+The Committee consists of the Leaders of all local Authorities within the Coast to Capital Area.
+The Joint Committee has a key role in reviewing and agreeing strategic economic plans.
+The Joint Committee is also responsible for allowing leaders to provide scrutiny of Coast to Capital operations, alongside the regular Local Authorities Leader meetings.